hliscorp/lucinda-framework-engine/README.md

-# Lucinda Framework: Standard Output Engine
+# Lucinda Framework: STDOUT Engine

 Engine behind Lucinda Framework's standard output stream (managed by Servlets API), able to bind information in configuration.xml to APIs used by framework.